Hello I’m Laura! Here’s a little background about EndureRunConquer:

 Running History.
 I am a former middle school and high school runner, who took a long break during college and returned to the sport following my graduation from law school.
 My return to running was prompted by registering for the Chicago Marathon in 2011 as a “bucket list” item but I quickly rediscovered my passion for the athletic lifestyle.
 Once I was hit by the marathon bug there was no turning back.
 I ran another marathon in 2012 (Chicago) and two more in 2013 (Schaumburg and Chicago).

 In 2014 I had hip surgery, which required me to take a long break from running but allowed me to take up other activities such as cycling.
 Dealing with (and overcoming) injury has contributed a lot to who I am as a runner.
 In 2015 I was finally able to return to running (and marathon training) and ran part of the Chicago Marathon and the Madison Marathon.
 I also started CrossFit.
-In 2016 I am welcoming a whole new set of challenges as I continue to run through my first pregnancy (baby due 11/09/16)!
+In 2016 I welcomed a whole new set of challenges as I ran through my first pregnancy up until the day before I gave birth in October 2016!

-I am also pursuing my RRCA certification and look forward to becoming a certified running coach.
+I am also an RRCA certified running coach and look forward to growing my client base.
 I have had so many great athletes help me along the way and I can’t wait to help others reach their goals!

 My Philosophy.
 I love training because I love being on a schedule.
 I have realized that I thrive when I am busy (my first marathon was completed the year I graduated from law school, studied for (and passed) the bar exam, started a new job, and planned my wedding.
 I love organized chaos.